I'm Still Standing

 "My excesses weren't like lollipops handed over at the school gates," he says, his voice now back in Glasgow.
 "I knew what I was doing with those drugs, man, and I went for it.
 Heroin and the rest, I loved every single piece of mince I took.
 It was great feeling waking up in the morning and thinking, 'Well, I tried that and I'm still alive.'
 But I know I'm a lucky bastard."

-"I'm very lucky to have met Theresa.
+"I'm very lucky to have met Teresa.
 I used to be hopeless with women - I fell in love too easy or not at all.
 If your own family unit is bust, you can end up doubting love, and I made mistakes with both my marriages."

-"Theresa is the only woman I've wanted to marry, and the only one I've asked.
+"Teresa is the only woman I've wanted to marry, and the only one I've asked.
 She's turned me down twice and now I'm such a fat git after what's happened to my leg that I've broke her sofa."

 "I've put on three-and-a-half stone because I haven't been able to go swimming.
 Basically, I go round in circles now.
 But I'm going to get a pair of flippers and lose some weight.
 Then maybe I'll ask her again..."